brodmart/ReplitCodingPlatform3/AI_CONTEXT.md

 ## CRITICAL: Web Console Implementation
 As of January 23, 2025, the web console implementation has been identified as the MAKE-OR-BREAK feature for this project:

-1. **Core Functionality Requirements**:
+1. **Core Implementation Requirements**:
+   - A fully web-based interactive console that supports all required C# console operations
+   - Implementation using CodeMirror editor and Xterm.js terminal for I/O operations
+   - Proper Socket.IO integration for real-time I/O handling
+   - This is a core feature that cannot be compromised or removed
    - Must handle basic I/O operations flawlessly
    - Real-time interaction between student code and web interface

+2. **Technical Integration Requirements**:
    - Proper initialization and error handling
    - Reliable Socket.IO connection management

-2. **Development Priority**:
-   - Web console functionality is the highest priority feature
-   - Must be thoroughly tested with simple I/O code first
-   - Essential for maintaining project viability
-   - Critical for student interaction and learning experience

-3. **Implementation Challenges**:
    - Console initialization issues need immediate resolution
    - Socket.IO connection stability must be improved
    - Element initialization timing needs optimization
    - Real-time I/O handling requires refinement

-4. **Success Metrics**:
+3. **Success Metrics**:
    - Successful execution of basic I/O operations
    - Reliable console initialization
    - Consistent user interaction experience
    - Zero console element initialization errors

-5. **Development Timeline Impact**:
+4. **Development Timeline Impact**:
    - Estimated 100+ chat sessions for full implementation
    - 3+ days of dedicated development time
    - Multiple iterations for testing and refinement
    - Critical path for project continuation

+5. **Implementation Constraints**:
-Critical: All code compilation and I/O interactions MUST happen within the web interface:
+   - All code compilation and I/O interactions MUST happen within the web interface
    - CodeMirror editor integration is mandatory for code input
    - Console I/O must be handled through the web console implementation
    - No command-line or external IDE compilation is allowed
    - All student interactions must occur through the web interface
    - Compiler service must integrate directly with the web console

 ## Development Guidelines
 1. CRITICAL: Keep all implementations simple and barebones